simone-contorno/rt-assignment-1/README.md

 <a name="intro"></a>
 ### Introduction

-RT-Assignment-1 uses the library sr.robot to get information about the robot and to control it.<br>
+This program uses the library sr.robot to get information about the robot and to control it.<br>
 In particular, the robot:
     <ol>
         <li>Follows a path.</li>